saher-elgendy/Udacity-feed-reader-testing/README.md

 ## project overview

-In this project Jasmine is used to test the functionality of a feed reader and to ensure that afunctionality of the feed reader has no issues
+In this project Jasmine is used to test the functionality of a feed reader and ensure it has no issues

 ## Tests included